Legendary monastery

 One of Tabo Caves was used as an assembly hall for monks initially.
 Other caves had different use – mainly serving as dwellings.
 There are found traces of herds, seats, grain storage sites.
 Some caves have built structures in the front, thus turning them into houses.

-Nowadays some caves still are used according to the initial purpose.
+Nowadays some caves still are used according to their initial purpose.
 Flags at several caves denote that there is somebody meditating inside.

-Unfortunately the caves closer to the village have been used as toilet lately.
+Unfortunately, the caves closer to the village have been used as toilets lately.

 There is controversial information about paintings in these caves.
 While some sources (1) mention that there is no sign of any paintings, other sources mention dim traces of ancient paintings.
 Walls of caves are not covered with plaster – thus there is less likelihood of the existence of such paintings.